Central storage facility for primary, published data

 You are here:

-All primary, published data (these include data from doctoral or habilitation theses) must be stored for a period of ten years (section 7 of Charité's Code of Practice on Research Integrity).
-Storing data on optically readable storage media such as CDs and DVDs can make it difficult to keep data clearly organized.
+All primary, published data (these include data from doctoral or habilitation theses) must be stored for a period of ten years (section 7 of the Charité Statute Ensuring Good Scientific Practice).
+Storing data on optical storage media can make it difficult to keep it clearly organized.
 This method is also work-intensive as data need to be backed up or copied regularly (due to their limited lifetime*).
-When data are stored on external hard drives or network drives, it is difficult to ensure their integrity.
-This is why the Research Integrity Office initiated a pilot project that would ensure the safe storage of all primary research data.
+When data are stored on external hard drives or network drives, it is difficult to ensure the necessary security.
+This is why the Research Integrity Office initiated a pilot project to ensure the safe storage of all primary research data.